EvanRC/wired-regex-tutorial/gist-template.md

 Quantifers in a regex specify how many instances of character, group, or character class must be present in the target sequence for a match to be found.
 Thye play the important role of defining the flexibilty and constraints of the pattern that your're matching.
 In the context of a character name validator, we use the quantifer `{0,10}` to specify how many times the following characters (`[A-Za-z' ]`) can appear.
 This means that the name can have 0 to 19 characters after the intitial letter.
 Allowing for a total length of 20 characters.
 ### Character Classes
+For a simple definition, a character class in a Regex defines a set of characters, any one of which can match at that point in the pattern.
+Our regex is utilizing to character classes to define which characters are permissble in charcter names.
+`[A-Za-z]`: This character class allow for additional letters(uppercase and lowercase), apostrophes, and spaces.
+This makes sure all names start with a letter as per tradional naming conventions.
+(`[A-Za-z' ]`): After the first character, this class allow for additional letters (all that were mentioned in the previous character class).
+This allows for more complex names to to be created.
+In conclusion a character class clearly defines what passes as a name within your rule set while also allowing personal expression.

 ### Bracket Expressions

 ## Author